elhadjiibrahima/wget/readme.md

     The flag -B should be handled, this flag should download a file immediately to the background and the output should be redirected to a log file.
 When the program containing this flag is executed it should output : Output will be written to "wget-log".
 Example:

-$ go run ./cmd/-B https://pbs.twimg.com/media/EMtmPFLWkAA8CIS.jpg
+$ go run ./cmd/ -B https://pbs.twimg.com/media/EMtmPFLWkAA8CIS.jpg
 Output will be written to "wget-log".
 $ cat wget-log
 start at 2017-10-14 03:46:06